csswizardry/harry.is/_posts/2020-05-13-parma-ham-eggs-benedict.md

-Traditionally, Eggs Benedict would be served with bacon and on an English muffin, but I find that the salty, umami, rich flavour of Parma ham and the buttery, sweet flavour of brioche, contrasts incredibly with the tang of the Hollandaise and the richness off the egg yolk.
+Traditionally, Eggs Benedict would be served with bacon and on an English muffin, but I find that the salty, umami, rich flavour of Parma ham and the buttery, sweet flavour of brioche contrasts incredibly with the tang of the Hollandaise and the richness of the egg yolk.

 **Fun fact:** The pigs bred for Parma ham are fed on the leftover whey from the region’s other famous export, _parmigiano reggiano_.
 This is why you can detect